gridsync/gridsync/README.rst

 Because Tahoe-LAFS has not yet been ported to python3, and because some GNU/Linux distributions might contain especially old packages for some dependencies (including Tahoe-LAFS and Qt5), it is recommended to install and run Tahoe-LAFS and Gridsync inside their own virtual environments using updated dependencies from PyPI (ideally with hashes verified).
 Installing and running Gridsync with python3.5 (instead of python2) furthermore avoids having to install Qt5/PyQt5 manually (since PyQt5 wheels containing Qt5 are now available on PyPI for python 3.5+).

-The following series of steps (run from the top level of the Gridsync source tree) should work on most Debian-based GNU/Linux distributions:
+The following series of steps (run from the top level of the Gridsync source tree) should work on Debian-based GNU/Linux distributions:

 .. code-block:: shell-session